Understanding Ransomware: Malware in Its Cruelest Form

 Step 2: Execution

 Once the ransomware is on your system, the real damage begins.
 Earlier ransomware was known for blocking system access immediately upon boot up or when your operating system loaded.
 Recent variants encrypt files on your hard drive, mapped network drives, or unmapped drives, leaving your files inaccessible.
+Some variants also lock your bitcoin wallet.
+This is the digital equivalent of physically stealing someone’s wallet.

-The more vicious versions of ransomware slowly delete files as the ransom clock ticks.
+The more vicious versions of ransomware slowly delete files as a ransom clock ticks.
 Advanced ransomware goes as far as detecting backup files and deleting or encrypting them.
 The latest variants not only take your files hostage but threaten a data dump if you do not pay.

-The major takeaway: ransomware is evolving and cybercriminals are going to do whatever it takes to make the victim pay.
+The major takeaway: ransomware is evolving, and cybercriminals are going to do whatever it takes to make the victim pay.

 WARNING: Nothing is safe.
 If it’s connected, it’s at risk!